 Some of these hemodynamic derangements superficially resemble those of restrictive or constrictive physiology.

 Right ventricular infarction should always be considered in any patient who has inferior wall myocardial infarction and associated hypotension, especially in the absence of rales.
 In patients with right ventricular dysfunction and shock, the focus is on ensuring adequate right-sided filling pressures.
-If cardiogenic shock persists after optimization of right ventricular end-diastolic pressure, inotropic therapy should be instituted.
+If cardiogenic shock persists after optimization of right ventricular end-diastolic pressure, inotropic therapy should be considered.

 Concomitant left ventricular dysfunction may necessitate use of an intra-aortic balloon pump and/or nitroprusside infusion for afterload reduction.